2015: Moore’s “Law” prevails for 50 years

 On revisiting his projection with new data at that time, Moore modified the future rate of increase in the number of transistors on a chip to “a doubling every two years, rather than every year.”
 Originally intended to encourage his customers to adopt the most advanced technology in their new computer designs, his prediction emerged as a self-fulfilling prophecy.
 Dubbed Moore’s “Law,” semiconductor companies perceived it as a benchmark they must adhere to in order to stay ahead of the competition.

 Even as Moore commented in 2003 that “No exponential change continues forever,” his revised prediction has prevailed.
 From 1971 (Intel 4004, 2,300 transistors) to 2015 (Nvidia Titan, 8,000,000,000), the number of transistors on the largest commercial microprocessor (MPU) devices increased at a compound annual growth (CAGR) rate of 41%.
-From 2,000 bits/sq. in. in 1956 (IBM RAMAC) to 1 trillion in 2014 (Seagate), commercial hard disk-drive (HDD) products have also increased in areal density at a CAGR of 41%, identical to that of MPUs.
+From 2,000 bits/sq. in. in 1957 (IBM RAMAC) to 1 trillion in 2015, commercial hard disk-drive (HDD) products have increased in areal density at a comparable CAGR to that of Moore’s Law for semiconductor devices.
 For HDDs, where operation depends on mechanical movement of the rotating disk and head track actuator, the improvement in speed performance however has greatly lagged the above CAGR values.
 These mechanical limitations have contributed to making SSDs attractive as HDD replacements in high performance applications.
 Efforts to produce ever faster and denser SSD solutions includes research into approaches as diverse as Phase Change Memory (PCM), ReRAM/RRAM, and carbon nanotubes.

 - Moore, Gordon E. “Cramming more components onto integrated circuits” Electronics, McGraw Hill, Inc. (Vol. 38, No.8, April 19, 1965)